tuist/tuist-labs/Reducers/README.md

 # Tuist Design Demo

-This is demo package that demos some early concepts we’ve been discussing for the design of Tuist.
+This is a demo package that illustrates some early concepts we’ve been discussing for the design of Tuist.

 # Concepts